udaya2899/go-signature-server/README.md

    * Fast - Writes can be made upto a speed of 160 MB/s \
     Source - https://dgraph.io/badger

+> This project is `vendored` i.e the dependencies are shipped alongside in `vendor` folder

 ### API Documentation